 However, enabling test retry via your build does not require source code changes and applies to your entire test suite.
 Importantly, this allows you to analyze newly-introduced flaky tests in the Develocity Tests Dashboard.

-One other important aspect to consider is whether or not to fail the build when flaky tests are encountered.
+One other important aspect to consider is whether to fail the build when flaky tests are encountered.
 Historically, retry mechanisms have allowed builds to succeed.
-When enabling test retry through Gradle, it is possible to enable flaky test detection without silencing flaky failures.
+When enabling test retry through Gradle or sbt, it is possible to enable flaky test detection without silencing flaky failures.
 This comes at the cost of continuing developer disruptions, however; and should be considered carefully.

 Gradle